Fast Healthcare Interoperability Resources: Architecture

 FHIR is organized by resources (e.g., patient, observation).
 Such resources can be specified further by defining FHIR profiles (for example, binding to a specific terminology).
 A collection of profiles can be published as an implementation guide (IG), such as The U.S. Core Data for Interoperability (USCDI).
+The ONC anticipates finalizing USCDI v4 in July 2023.

 Because FHIR is implemented on top of the HTTPS (HTTP Secure) protocol, FHIR resources can be retrieved and parsed by analytics platforms for real-time data gathering.
 In this concept, healthcare organizations would be able to gather real-time data from specified resource models.
 FHIR resources can be streamed to a data store where they can be correlated with other informatics data.
 Potential use cases include epidemic tracking, prescription drug fraud, adverse drug interaction warnings, and the reduction of emergency room wait times.

 Implementations

 Global (non country specific)

 A number of high-profile players in the health care informatics field are showing interest in and experimenting with FHIR, including CommonWell Health Alliance and SMART (Substitutable Medical Applications, Reusable Technologies).

-Open source implementations of FHIR data structures, servers, clients and tools include reference implementations from HL7 in a variety of languages, SMART on FHIR and HAPI-FHIR in Java.
+Open source implementations of FHIR data structures, servers, clients and tools include reference implementations from HL7 in a variety of languages, SMART on FHIR, HAPI-FHIR in Java, and many others (see reference).

 A variety of applications were demonstrated at the FHIR Applications Roundtable in July 2016.
 The Sync for Science (S4S) profile builds on FHIR to help medical research studies ask for (and if approved by the patient, receive) patient-level electronic health record data.

 In January, 2018, Apple announced that its iPhone Health App would allow viewing a user's FHIR-compliant medical records when providers choose to make them available.
 Johns Hopkins Medicine, Cedars-Sinai, Penn Medicine, NYU-Langone Medical Center, Dignity Health and other large hospital systems participated at launch.